imgul/imgul/README.md

 - 👋 Hi, I’m @imgul
-- 👀 I’m interested in solving real life problems into solutions.
+- 👀 I’m interested in finding real life problems and their suitable solutions.
 - 🌱 I’m currently learning full-stack and block-chain.
-- 💞️ I’m looking to collaborate with all the communities, finding problems and their ultimate solutions.
+- 💞️ I’m looking to collaborate with the best communities, finding problems and their ultimate solutions.
-- 📫 Any thing wnats to discuss with me?
-Just Message Me.
+- 📫 Want to discuss something with me?
+Just Connect with Me.

 <!---
 imgul/imgul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.